sennychu/homebrew-mytap/README.md

 Linuxbrew
 =========
-An experimental fork of Homebrew for Linux.
+An experimental fork of Homebrew for Linux.Modefi by sennychu.

 Installation
 ------------